 So there’s still plenty of work for the jobbing photographer.
 It’s not all glamorous, in fact not much of it is glamorous.
 I spend more time making well-worn factories look good for a homepage than I do shooting the rich and famous on their yachts for glossy magazines.
 But still, even the most mundane photo job is way more fun than sitting in an office.
 I still sit in my office quite a lot though, not just selecting and processing images, but coordinating jobs, which takes a surprising amount of time.

 It’s just a job

-Many photographers like to think of themselves as artists, and so they should, but the reality is that very few people can earn a living by creating art with their camera.
+Many photographers like to think of themselves as artists, and so they should, but the reality is that very few people can earn a living by creating great art with their camera.
 The vast majority of clients are looking for craftsmen, not artists.
-Our profession has more in common with carpentry than art - most clients want something functional and nice looking, but also quick and affordable.
+Our profession has more in common with cabinetmaking than fine art - most of my clients want something functional and good-looking, but also quick and affordable.
 Of course you should use all your creativity to produce as unique an image as possible, but when you have one day to produce 50 images on a busy shop floor, using real employees rather than models, there’s a limit to how advanced your work can be.
 And when it is more advanced, an art director may well be calling the shots, literally.